Health

 To solve all these problems and provide optimal health facilities, the hospital management asked for our help to extend the maternity wing.
 The hospital infrastructure needs to be expanded to create areas to accommodate 32 new beds for regular post natal care, 3 beds in isolation area, 7 beds in High Dependency Unit area, 14 beds in High Risk Unit, 5 beds in Intensive Care Unit, 4 beds in private care wing and a new delivery area.

-We would like to give our heartfelt thanks to Fundación Ordesa and Mango for making this project possible.
+We would like to give our heartfelt thanks to Fundación Ordesa, Mango and Sabadell City Council for making this project possible.

 Describe your image

-For the second year, FUNDACION BARCELO has approved the purchase of medicines for the Chezi Dispensary, Malawi.
+FUNDACION BARCELO continues to support the purchase of medicines for the Chezi Dispensary, Malawi.

 New ambulance for Barsaloi dispensary